mykelalvis/FT/Traveller/WORKING/Mongoose/Small Craft Catalog.md

 perform armed reconnaissance missions but
-Aslan warriors very much actively look for targets of opportunity, a function the Yaeai is well- equipped to take advantage of.
+Aslan warriors very much actively look for targets of opportunity, a function the Yaeai is well-equipped to take advantage of.

 Crew